turingschool/try-turing/backend-online/pre-work/index.md

   </header>
   <div class="hide">
     <p><a href="https://repl.it/~" target="blank">repl.it</a> provides an online platform that allows us to write code and see the results almost immediately - all inside of one browser tab!
 There are many other similar (and awesome) tools available; we feel this is the best choice for the Try Coding workshops.</p>
-    <p>Please watch this short video for an introduction on how to navigate repl.it:</p>
+    <p><span role="img" aria-label="movie">🎬</span> Please watch this short video for an introduction on how to navigate repl.it:</p>
     <p>TO DO : ADD VIDEO</p>
-    <p>Since we'll be using repl.it during the workshop, please create a free account with them at this time.
+    <p><span role="img" aria-label="check mark">✅</span> Since we'll be using repl.it during the workshop, please create a free account with them at this time.
 You will create one project while working through this pre-work!</p>
     <button class="btn-dark mark-complete-btn">Mark Complete</button>
   </div>
 </div>